 Rachel Dupree enjoyed life!
 She loved to travel and she loved to sing.
 Rachel loved to watch Family Feud, and wrestling, and listen to Elvis Pressley sing.
 But above all, she loved God more.
 The name, “Rachel” has a great meaning.
 The Hebrew name, which roughly translated in English, means “gentle as a lamb”.
 Rachel was truly a gentle soul.

 Rachel Rebecca Dupree departed from this world on Thursday, January 9, 2020.
 She leaves to mourn and celebrate her life, four children, Melvin Ivory Dupree (Denise Evelyn Dupree), Shirley Jean Harrell Williams (Albert Williams), Ronald Eugene Dupree, Sr., and Beverly Ann Conner (George W. Conner, Jr.); ten grandchildren, April, Ronald Eugene Dupree, Jr., Rhonda Denise Harrell, Rosalynn Nicole Harrell, Tyrone Lamont Conner, Carolyn Ann Conner, Rainnah Joyce Conner, Ricardo Desan Dupree, Alexis Nicole Dupree, and Angelica Monae Dupree; Six great-grandchildren, Ronald Eugene Dupree, 3rd, Devon Norman Harrell Benson, Ariyah Diane Alaya Dupree, Jermani Michele Preston, Hai’keen Dashun Preston, Jr., Kennedi Mone’t White, and a host of relatives and friends.

 Lovingly Submitted by the Family

-To send flowers to Mother Rachel Rebecca Mills Dupree's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mother Rachel Rebecca Mills Dupree, please visit our floral store.